-5. Loosen the screw that secures the lamp.

-6. Pull the lamp from the projector.

-- Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
-If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - As shown in the figure, hold the new lamp and align the two locators on the lamp with the holes on the projector, and then pull the lamp all the way into the projector.
+- Lift the handle so that it stands up.
+Use the handle to slowly pull the lamp out of the projector. - Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector. - Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
+If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - Insert a new lamp.
+Ensure the handle is fully laid flat and locked in place.
+Reinsert and tighten the screw firmly. - Loose screw may cause a bad connection, which could result in malfunction. - · Do not over tighten the screw.